davidcana/zzRouter/README.md

         * Can be defined as strings to optimize load time.
     * Support of browser history using [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 Use back and forward buttons to navigate through internal pages.
     * Life cycle events support:
-        * Events includes events before page is ready (preInit, init, preReinit, reinit and mounted) and events before page is removed (beforeOut and afterOut).
+        * Events includes events before page is ready (preInit, init, preReinit, reinit and mounted).
+        * Also includes events before page is removed (beforeOut and afterOut).
     * Support of alive pages.
 Some pages can be cached before being removed, so they are recovered from the cache afterwards.
 * Easy to customize and to extend.
 Clear and simple code: [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 * Support of [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions).
     * Select your page-in transition; select your page-out transition.
 Transitions can be disabled too.
     * Includes some simple CSS transitions.
     * Use your custom CSS transitions easily.
+* Written as an [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), can be used as a **ES module** as well as a [CommonJS module](https://nodejs.org/api/modules.html).
 * Small size:
-    * 17.2KB, 6.1KB minified, 2.4KB gzipped.
+    * 10.9KB, 6.0KB minified, 2.2KB gzipped.

 ## Why use zzRouter